Urge Canada to protect all migrant workers with residency status now!

 Take Action!
 Please write to your Member of Parliament and urge the government to give all migrants in Canada immediate residence status with a pathway to permanent residency.
 Cite the Globe and Mail letter.

-- Moving forward, the government of Canada must give all migrant foreign workers access to permanent residency upon arrival as part of building a fair and inclusive country.
+Moving forward, the government of Canada must give all foreign migrant workers access to permanent residency upon arrival as part of building a fair and inclusive country.
 In 2019, the federal government took steps in this direction by strengthening the caregivers’ pathway to permanent residency conditional to having completed two years of work in Canada.
 It must extend this program to workers in all sectors.

 Letter to the Editor, Globe and Mail, May 2, 2020